 Depression or taking antidepressant medication does not stop you using Propecia/finasteride 1mg tablets.
 There have been some rare reports of men developing depression including suicidal thoughts whilst taking Propecia/finasteride.
 If low mood or depression develops, stop treatment and consult your GP straight away.

 Is there anybody who shouldn't take Propecia/finasteride 1mg?

 Do not take Propecia/finasteride and consult a GP if hair loss has been rapid and recent, is patchy or irregular, or comes out in clumps, if there is scalp inflammation, or where there are also other symptoms of serious illness, such as unexplained weight loss, fevers, persistent diarrhoea, or excessive fatigue.

 If you already take finasteride, or take dutasteride for enlarged prostate, then you cannot take Propecia/finasteride 1mg for hair loss.

 My partner is pregnant/trying to get pregnant - can I use Propecia/finasteride?

 Pregnant women should not come into contact with finasteride.
 Crushed or broken tablets of Propecia/finasteride should not be handled by women when they are pregnant or are trying to get pregnant as it may affect the baby's genital organ development.
+Finasteride is found in semen but experts advise that, after the 1mg hair loss dose, the amount is too small to be significant.
 There are some reports of reduced fertility in men who took finasteride for a long time and had other risk factors that may affect fertility.
 Semen quality is reported to improve again on stopping the treatment.

 Are there any long-term side effects of taking Propecia/finasteride 1mg?